-Baby should startle to environmental sounds such as door slamming, dog barking.
-Babbling begins, pleasurable cooing and other sounds should occur.
+Baby should startle to environmental sounds such as door slamming, dog barking, etc. Babbling, pleasurable cooing, and other sounds should occur.
 Many times you will see an increase in this behavior in the presence of parents.

 Baby should begin to turn the head and lateralize sound.
 Babbling using different speech sounds should emerge.
-Speech behavior such as “oo” “ah” should occur along with certain consonants “b”, “p”, “d” and “m” (Ex: “pa”, “da” and “ma”).
+Speech behavior such as “oo” or “ah” should occur along with certain consonants like “b,” “p,” “d,” and “m” (Ex: “pa”, “da” and “ma”).

-Baby should turn to interesting sounds such as voices, music and animals.
+Baby should turn toward interesting sounds such as voices, music, and animals.
 Many times, a child will stop their activity when they hear a sound or their name is called.
-Speech behavior should start to include more speech-like sounds with greater frequency. “t”, “b” and “n” sounds begin to occur.
+Speech behavior should start to include more speech-like sounds with greater frequency. “t,” “b,” and “n” sounds begin to occur.

 Child should generally hear soft sounds and whispers.
-Should be able to localize in every direction, high and low, and left to right.
+They should be able to localize in every direction, high and low and left to right.
 Speech-like sounds and jabbering behavior will occur with greater regularity.